Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 Every culture has differences but there are few rules that apply for everyone.

 * Facebook groups: they can be a mess because there is no moderation of the texts and can become very spammy
-* Facebook Messenger: it’s a chat and requires you to add every new person on your Facebook, that usually it’s private so not everyone wants to add everyone on it
+* Facebook Messenger: it’s a chat and requires you to add every new person on your Facebook profile, that usually is private so not everyone wants to add everyone on it
 * Telegram: is the best choice because has bots, link previews, moderation tools, links/media recap, client desktop/mobile and is open source (there are open source addicts that don’t want to use proprietary software)
-* Hangouts/Hangouts Meet/Zoom/Jitsi: it’s useful online for video meetings but remember it allows a maximum of 10 people on the free plan
+* Hangouts/Hangouts Meet/Zoom/Jitsi: it’s useful online for video meetings but remember that it allows a maximum of 10 people on the free plan
 * IRC: it’s the classic solution on open source to chat but for the new generation and for the mobile world it’s too difficult to configure and understand
 * Matrix/Slack-like: it is a IRC 2.0 that may improve the organization in groups of people and usually a bridge between IRC and Telegram can improve the migration.
 Slack have problems on onboarding new people because the free plan is very limited to 10000 messages (also on private groups and is very easy to reach that).
 It is not open source and there are many alternatives without that problem.
-This tools, like Telegram or Matrix have integrations such as bots.
+These tools, like Telegram or Matrix, have integrations such as bots.
-* Mailing list: like IRC they can be annoying and noisy, but some communities still use and it is not possible to avoid them, but you can get answers more easily as a lot of people are following them
+* Mailing list: like IRC it can be annoying and noisy, but some communities still uses it and it is not possible to avoid it, but you can get answers more easily as a lot of people are following it
 * Discourse or forum: with a modern interface they work very well with notification and other stuff
 * Collaborative Documents: they are important to work together on a plan.
-Etherpad in the open source world are the best, but they are very poor in features like: comments or suggest changes, notification and classic features of a text editor.
-Usually Google Docs are used, covering all those features but the urls are very complicated and some people don’t like that because they are not open source.
+Etherpad in the open source world is the best, but they are very poor in features like: comments or suggest changes, notification and classic features of a text editor.
+Usually Google Docs are used, covering all those features but the URLs are very complicated and some people don’t like that because they are not open source.

 ## How to do a roadmap